Segismu/Segismu.github.io/_pages/about.md

 I’m a filmmaker, writer, and narrative designer based in Montevideo, Uruguay.
 My work explores fragmented realities, identity, and obsession—often blending elements of fantasy, mystery, and psychological horror.

 A graduate of the Escuela de Cine del Uruguay (ECU), I was awarded Uruguay’s National Literature Prize in 2018 for my debut novel, a recognition that established the literary foundation of my storytelling.
-Since then, I’ve expanded into visual and interactive narratives, writing and directing short films and developing my pasion for game development.
+Since then, I’ve expanded into visual and interactive narratives, writing and directing short films and developing my passion for game development.

 My short film The House Below was officially selected at the Brussels International Fantastic Film Festival (BIFFF), one of the most renowned genre festivals worldwide.
 I’m also part of the PUA - Posicionamiento Internacional program, supporting the international positioning of my feature project Intense Creatures.